-2.6.
+2.4.
 Statistical analyses

 Statistical analyses were performed in IBM SPSS Statistics 27 (IBM, Armonk, NY, USA).
-One-tailed Pearson’s correlation was used to measure correlations between the observed antimicrobial resistance and antimicrobial use.
+One-tailed Pearson’s correlation was used to measure correlations between the observed prevalences of antimicrobial resistance and the different estimations of antimicrobial use, that is, total, oral, and injectable antimicrobial sales in mg/PCU, growth promoter sales, as well as proportions of antimicrobial sales by administration route.
 In addition, countries were categorized into two groups based on whether more than two thirds of antimicrobial sales were oral medications instead of parenteral medications such as injections, and antimicrobial resistance between the two groups was compared with the Student’s t test with unequal variances.

 RESULTS